js0823/trashbot/README.md

 8. Run "roslaunch trashbot_roamer.launch"

 ## Other comments
-1. When building Tufts turtlebot from source, it gets error message saying "move_base_msgs" is not found.
-Run ros-kinetic-move-base in this case.
-2. When building Tufts turtlebot from source, it gets error message "could not find em".
-Run "pip install empy".
-3. Install catkin command by "pip install catkin_tools"
-4. To record video, follow https://learn.turtlebot.com/2015/02/04/4/
-5. Must manually install turtlebot via "sudo apt install ros-kinetic-turtlebot"
-6. Must manually install turtlebot rviz launchers via "sudo apt install ros-kinetic-turtlebot-rviz-launchers"
-7. Must manually install turtlebot navigation via "sudo apt install ros-kinetic-turtlebot-navigation"
-8. amcl_navigation.launch reports warning about Costmap2DROS transform timeout.
+- amcl_navigation.launch reports warning about Costmap2DROS transform timeout.
 This looks like time synchronization issue, and it plagues the navigation.
 It seems to be laptop performance issue.